nipy/nipy/doc/devel/guidelines/data_files.rst

    such as templates or atlases
 #. *example data* - data files for running examples, or optional tests

-The files used for testing are very small data files, and they are shipped with nipy, and live in the code repository.
+The files used for testing are very small data files.
+They are shipped with nipy, and live in the code repository.
 They live in the module path ``nipy.testing.data``.

 .. now a comment .. automodule:: nipy.testing